manoleteodorandrei-web/Transmitting-Music-To-a-Fly/README.md

 # Drosophila Audio Connectome Simulator

-FlyWire Brain Dataset (FAFB v783) from Kaggle where connections.csv and classification.csv are found and needed A high-performance neural engine written in C that simulates the biological connectome of a *Drosophila* (fruit fly) reacting to real-time audio.
+FlyWire Brain Dataset (FAFB v783) from Kaggle where connections.csv and classification.csv are found and needed to run the simulator.
+A high-performance neural engine written in C that simulates the biological connectome of a *Drosophila* (fruit fly) reacting to real-time audio.